Find out more about our children’s health initiatives below.

 Voices for Healthy Kids is a national advocacy initiative focused on uniting the movement to prevent childhood obesity.
 A collaboration between the Robert Wood Johnson Foundation and American Heart Association, the initiative seeks to help reverse the nation’s childhood obesity epidemic by 2015 by ensuring children have access to healthy foods and beverages, as well as safe opportunities for physical activity. www.voicesforhealthykids.org.

-The American Heart Association and the National Hypertension Association are working together to combat childhood obesity and other critical health problems with VITAL — Values Initiative Teaching About Lifestyle.
-It’s designed for pre-school, kindergarten and elementary kids.
-The program instills healthy habits about nutrition and physical activity by emphasizing child participation, educational entertainment and parental involvement.
+The American Heart Association and the National Hypertension Association are working together to combat childhood obesity and teach healthy habits with the VITAL program.
+VITAL stands for Values Initiative Teaching About Lifestyle.
+Instilling healthy habits for nutrition and physical activity in young children (Pre K through early elementary) before unhealthy habits set in, which is important for future health, self-esteem and quality of life.
+VITAL emphasizes child participation, educational entertainment and parent involvement. heart.org/VITAL.